 Police Department - The Woodbridge Police Department is looking to renovate its existing facility.
 The existing renovated school facility in the Center building was first occupied for police use in the 1970's with only minor renovations being performed in 1991-1992.
 The current square footage occupied by the Woodbridge Police Department is 10,200 gross square feet on one floor.
 The Town contracted with Jacunski Humes Architects, LLC to conduct an assessment to determine the current and future space needs of the Woodbridge Police Department.
 Based on the report, they developed schematic design documents utilizing adjacent space that is currently available within the existing structure to accommodate additional space recommended in the report.
 The schematic design and accompanying budget recommends a two-phased approach.
-The budget for phase one is \$3.0M while the budget for phase two is \$2.3M totaling \$5.3M.
+The budget for phase one is \$2.7M while the budget for phase two is \$2.7M totaling \$5.4M.
 The Town has been awarded a STEAP grant of \$500,000 toward this project.
+The STEAP grant funded works was completed in May 2019.